ishan-ajkumar/ishan-ajkumar/README.md

 - 👀 I’m interested in math
 - 🌱 I’m currently learning algebra
 - 💞️ I’m looking to collaborate on no projects so far.
-- 📫 How to reach me ishan.ajaykumar@gmail.com
+- 📫 How to reach me on GitHub
 - 😄 Pronouns: he/him
 - ⚡ Fun fact: Triangles keep changing in multiplication.
 Circles are different.
 This can help with a pure geometric formula for pi.